AaltoSciComp/scicomp-docs/rse/procedures/project-administration.rst

 This is what should happen for anything bigger than a "small" project.

-Potential project identified
+Project lead
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the broad strokes of finding potential projects.
+This is project ideas, which are not yet ready to plan or begin.

 * Anyone may hear of a potential project at any time.
 You can tell
   them about the RSE service, what will happen next, and see if they
   are interested.
-* You don't have to commit to anything.
+* You shouldn't commit to anything.
+* If it is only a broad idea, not concrete at all.

+  * Tell them about RSE services and how it might be useful.
+  * Tell them how to contact us once it's ready.

+* If there is an actual project idea, but it's not ready to be planned
+  yet.

+  * (you can ask someone else to do this if you aren't the right
+    person)
+  * Ask them enough to understand if it's appropriate for us, what
+    skills it needs, etc.
+  * Set expectations with the customer.
+  * Create an ``rse-projects`` issue with the description.
+Include
+    description/skills needed, and set at least the unit label, state
+    ``S::0-lead``, and estimated time.
+  * Tell them they need to contact us when they are ready.
+  * This serves as a insight for future needs, but we don't actively
+    work yet.

+* If there is an actual project idea and it's ready to be planned.

-* You can discuss the lead at the weekly meeting if you would like
+  * Add it to the RSE weekly meeting agenda.
-  feedback or someone else to take it over.
-* You can use the RSE weekly meeting to find someone else to help make
+  * Begin the planning phase, or find someone else to do that.
-  the project plan if it's outside of your expertise.
-* You usually wouldn't make an issue in ``rse-projects`` yet.
-(Info
-  on how to do this is in below).
-It would me made in cases such as:
+  * If you need to find project planners and can't via chat/garage,
+    add it to a RSE weekly meeting agenda.

+* Cases where a ``rse-projects`` issue should be made:

   * You are very sure it will become a project (may as well get the
     project number to start tracking).